MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

   - REST API cmdlets have the same cmdlet names and work just like their remote PowerShell equivalents, so you don't need to update any of your scripts.

+    The [Invoke-Command](/powershell/module/microsoft.powershell.core/invoke-command) cmdlet doesn't work in REST API connections.
+For alternatives, see [Workarounds for Invoke-Command scenarios in REST API connections](invoke-command-workarounds-rest-api.md).

   - In Exchange Online PowerShell and in Security & Compliance PowerShell, all of the available remote PowerShell cmdlets are backed by the REST API.

   - In Exchange Online PowerShell and in Security & Compliance PowerShell, REST API connections are used by default.
 You need to use the _UseRPSSession_ switch in the **Connect-ExchangeOnline** or **Connect-IPPSSession** command to access cmdlets in remote PowerShell mode.

 - Consider the following items if you connect to Exchange Online PowerShell or Security & Compliance PowerShell in remote PowerShell mode:
   - [Basic authentication in WinRM](#turn-on-basic-authentication-in-winrm) is required on your client computer.
-  - If you don't connect i remote PowerShell mode, you have access to REST API cmdlets _only_.
+  - If you don't connect in remote PowerShell mode, you have access to REST API cmdlets _only_.
   - The end of remote PowerShell support in Exchange Online PowerShell has been announced.
 For more information, see [Announcing Deprecation of Remote PowerShell (RPS) Protocol in Exchange Online PowerShell](https://aka.ms/RPSDeprecation).

 - A few REST API cmdlets in Exchange Online PowerShell have been updated with the experimental _UseCustomRouting_ switch.
 This switch routes the command directly to the required Mailbox server, and might improve overall performance.